Post No.: 0432

 Relationships are far more strongly affected by the negative moments than the positive ones.
 We tend to think that someone will marry us and stick with us because of our good traits, such as being a good listener, provider or whatever – but really the make-or-break traits tend to be any bad traits we have.
 We are only as good as our worst points so it’s actually more important to not do the bad things, such as refraining from shouting or blaming our partner, or controlling the urge to splurge on impulsive shopping when the budget is tight.
 A single positive remark is often reciprocated, but a succession of positive remarks often fails to produce a single reply.
 Either a single negative remark or a succession of them, however, will reliably provoke a barrage of negative comments in return!
 Negative behaviours matter far more than positive ones due to our ‘negativity bias’, so rather than reciprocating when your partner is being stubborn or hurtful, it’d be wise to rise above it, ride it out, be positive and not perpetuate a downward spiral by turning negative yourself.

 As a rough rule of thumb, for every 1 negative comment, it’s best to give at least 5 positive ones.
 (This is why campaigning politicians have learnt that, if they’re ahead in the polls, they should minimise the number of public interviews they give because there’s more risk of creating a gaffe than making further gains, especially if the other candidates aren’t exactly doing great – one misjudged statement will be disproportionately remembered far more compared to one brilliant statement.
 Overall, politicians have quickly learnt that it’s more important to not make mistakes than to do great things because, for better or worse, mistakes perceptually count for more and are more easily remembered when judging people’s reputations.
 People vote more based on the impressions of candidates’ weaknesses than their strengths, hence why negative smear campaigns are effective.
-Even fabricated smear campaigns can work and can cause reputational damage.)
+Even fabricated smears can work and can cause reputational damage.
+Lawyers also generally advise defendants to say less too, because then there’ll be less for the other side to find weaknesses, inconsistencies or contradictions within one’s statements; although someone who’s telling the truth might think what’s the problem?)
 Relationships thrive and survive on mutual support and agreement so even the briefest of bitter-tasting words needs to be sweetened with a lot of love and affection.

 So as long as the positive interactions (the affectionate moments of contact, laughing, praising, playing, gestures of kindness…) exceed the negative interactions (the arguing, criticising, stonewalling…) in at least a 5:1 ratio then a romantic relationship has an excellent chance of succeeding and lasting, and this is regardless of the absolute number of arguments or criticisms a couple share.
 It’s even better to say 5 positive things about someone plus 0 negative things than 6 positive things plus 1 negative thing.
 This is because we all have a skewed sensitivity and memory towards the slightest hint of criticism.
 Whether judging others or ourselves, good reviews don’t make us feel as good as bad reviews make us feel bad.
 We pay less attention to and take more for granted things that are positive, and pay more attention to and ruminate over things that are negative.
 (And this is reflected by what kinds of news stories tend to capture our attentions the most.)
 It takes several good things to psychologically cancel out one bad thing, plus some bad things will never be forgotten.
 (That’s why some people advise us to avoid the comments sections or any reviews that pertain to us, or even avoid social media altogether.)